-Spencer also operates a thriving piano and theory studio from his home in Edmonton.
-His diverse studio includes children, teens, and adults who study at beginner and advanced levels.
-Spencer caters his teaching methods to his student’s needs and passions, whether it be preparing for RCM exams, learning pop and non-classical music, or learning the fundamentals of music reading and theory.
+Spencer also operates a thriving piano and theory studio.
 He regularly works with students to incorporate the three pillars of mind, body, and breath into their practice and performances.

 Spencer completed his Bachelor of Music in Piano Performance (Distinction) at the Augustana Campus of the University of Alberta, where his primary mentors were Dr. Milton Schlosser and Inna Luzanac.
-His video performance of Rodney Sharman’s The Garden, for speaking-pianist, and paper entitled “Queering the Kiss: Rodney Sharman’s The Garden” are published in the Spring 2015 edition of Metamorphosis: Undergraduate Research, Scholarship, and Creative Activity (click here to view the publication and video).
+His video performance of Rodney Sharman’s The Garden, for speaking-pianist, and paper entitled “Queering the Kiss: Rodney Sharman’s The Garden” are published in the Spring 2015 edition of Metamorphosis: Undergraduate Research, Scholarship, and Creative Activity.

-Away from the piano, Spencer can be found practicing yoga, exploring Edmonton and area by bike, hiking in the mountains, and spending time with Jacob, his partner, and Jerry, their cat.
+Away from the piano, Spencer can be found practicing Vinyasa and Ashtanga yoga, exploring his surroundings by bike, and hiking in the Rockies.